FEATURE -Trans weddings in Japan: forced surgery before 'I do'

 Finding a clinic to get a diagnosis of gender identity disorder is not easy, especially outside the capital Tokyo, and can be lengthy, expensive and intrusive, trans activists say.

-“The whole process of changing your gender in Japan is heavily medicalised,” said Yuko Higashi, a sexual health and gender expert at Osaka Prefecture University, adding that it is wrong for the state to tell you “what to do with your body”.
+“The whole process of changing your gender in Japan is heavily medicalizsed,” said Yuko Higashi, a sexual health and gender expert at Osaka Prefecture University, adding that it is wrong for the state to tell you “what to do with your body.”

 “It is a basic human rights issue - reproductive health and sexual rights - and goes against everything.”